Oba Chandler: Later linked crimes

+Murder of Ivelisse Berrios-Beguerisse

 On February 25, 2014, investigators revealed that DNA evidence identified Chandler as the murderer of 20-year-old Ivelisse Berrios-Beguerisse, who was raped and strangled in Coral Springs, Florida, on November 27, 1990.

-Berrios-Beguerisse, a 20-year-old newlywed, was last seen at Sawgrass Mills Mall where she worked at a sporting goods store.
+Berrios-Beguerisse, a 20-year-old newlywed resident of Davie, Florida, was last seen at Sawgrass Mills Mall where she worked at a sporting goods store.
 When she did not return home, her husband went to the mall and found her car, a 1985 Ford Tempo, with the tires slashed.
 It is believed Chandler, after watching the victim for two days, slashed the tires, arrived in the guise of a helpful stranger, and offered to help.
 Three hours after she was reported missing, her body was found under a residential mailbox in a local neighborhood by two men returning from a fishing trip.
 Berrios-Beguerisse's body was naked and had ligature marks on both wrists and legs, and brown tape stuck to her hair.

+Chandler, who lived in Sunrise at the time of the murder, had lived less than 1.5 mi from Berrios-Beguerisse's workplace at the Sunrise Mall and moved from the apartment he had there two or three days after the murder.
 The case is considered solved and closed according to police.
 Law enforcement agencies across Florida investigated other cold cases in areas Chandler was known to have resided.